MrHands/uttl-buildout/README.md

 uttl.buildout
 =============

-Utilities for [zc.buildout](buildout.org/) as developed for *Up There They Love*.
+Utilities for [zc.buildout](buildout.org/) for different build systems on Windows, as used by [Up There They Love](https://uptheretheylove.com) for developing their titles.

 # Usage

-The `uttl.buildout` package will be automatically installed from [PyPi](https://pypi.org/project/uttl.buildout/) when you use it in your buildout configuration.
+The `uttl.buildout` package will be automatically installed from [PyPi](https://pypi.org/project/uttl.buildout/) using `easy_install` when you use it in your buildout configuration.

+You can also clone the repository to disk and use the recipes directly without installing a package.

+    [buildout]
+    develop = C:\Downloads\uttl-buildout

+The downside of this approach is that your configuration will be invalidated (and thus your dependencies rebuilt) when the recipes change.

+# Example

     [buildout]
     parts =